Skip to main content

 Identity-Provider initiated logon

-By default, the RabbitMQ Management UI uses the OAuth 2.0 authorization code flow to authenticate and authorize users.
+By default, the management UI uses the OAuth 2.0 authorization code flow to authenticate and authorize users.
 However, there are scenarios where users prefer to be automatically redirected to RabbitMQ without getting involved in additional logon flows.
-By using OAuth2 proxies and web portals, these additional logon flows can be avoided.
-With a single click, users navigate straight to a RabbitMQ Management UI with a token obtained under the covers.
+By using OAuth 2.0 proxies and web portals, these additional logon flows can be avoided.
+With a single click, users navigate straight to the management UI with a token obtained under the covers.
 This is known as Identity-Provider initiated logon.

-RabbitMQ exposes a new setting called management.oauth_initiated_logon_type whose default value sp_initiated.
-To enable an Identity-Provider initiated logon you set it to idp_initiated.
+RabbitMQ exposes a setting called management.oauth_initiated_logon_type whose default value sp_initiated.
+To use an Identity-Provider initiated logon you set it to idp_initiated.

 management.oauth_enabled = true